 - Teach kids how to cook a turkey.
 It's amazing how many people never learn how to cook a turkey until they get married and are suddenly responsible for their first family Thanksgiving dinner!
 Help your kids be prepared for this annual skill by having them help make the bird.
 Check out Top 10 Turkey Tips for ways to make the turkey turn out great.

 - Help teens learn how to carve a turkey.
 After teens learn how to cook the turkey, they have to be able to do something with the meat when it's done!
 Watch this video at Real Simple for instructions.

 - Create your own Thanksgiving unit.
 This step-by-step checklist at Oklahoma Homeschool gives all the instructions and resources you need to put together an exciting, informative Thanksgiving unit study that will address the needs of all different types of learners.

 - Education World Thanksgiving lesson plans – These lesson plans include Thanksgiving teaching ideas for a variety of subjects, including Language, Nutrition, Science, Math, Art, and more.
 Plans for both older and younger students.

-- Celebrate Thanksgiving Unit Study by Charlene Notgrass.
+- Celebrate Thanksgiving Unit Study by Charlene Notgrass (affiliate link).
 This highly recommended unit study for $9.95 includes 15 Thanksgiving lessons that cover History, Bible, Geography, Traditions, Art, Science, Poetry, Grammar, Creative Writing, and Crafts.